Penafiel, its castle, and Bodegas Protos are places we visit quite often during our visits to Ribera Del Duero.

 The restaurant was not far from the hotel so we decided to go walking.
 I suppose that this restaurant can be very good for lunch.
 But what it is really cool is going to dinner.

-The darkness and the river that both surround it, makes the place with something mysterious and charming.
+The darkness and the river that both surround it, make the place something mysterious and charming.
 We need to go through a dark tunnel, with indirect lights.
 Then we arrived and we could see that the restaurant is made with taste, very special.
 The food and the service are also good.

 The way back to the hotel was also very nice.
 We met a local band playing for the neighbors.